 Hang Quat

-Known as the Street of Fans, another popular trade on the street was ornate altars and Buddha statues.
+Known as the Street of Fans, another popular trade here was ornate altars and Buddha statues.
 Walk to east to Luong Van Can and turn left (north).

 Luong Van Can